Medical literature suggests that up to around 50% of adults may experience haemorrhoids at some point by the age of 50.

 1. Over-The-Counter Medicines

-Various over-the-counter creams, wipes, ointments, etc., can cure symptoms like swelling, burning, and itching.
+Various over-the-counter creams, wipes, and ointments can help relieve symptoms such as swelling, burning, and itching.
 They have medications such as hydrocortisone or witch hazel, which are effective in controlling itching.
 Some also contain lidocaine, which helps cure the associated pain.

 2. Warm Soak (Sitz Bath)